Apollo and Daphne (Bernini): Description

+After a lengthy pursuit, Apollo thinks he has finally caught Daphne.
+He has a hand on what he thinks is her hip, but her flesh is already turning into the bark of a tree.
+Apollo's billowing drapes convey the speed with which he has given chase.

-While the sculpture may be appreciated from multiple angles, Bernini planned for it to be viewed slightly from the right because the work would have been visible from the doorway where it was located.
-Viewing the sculpture from this angle allowed the observer to see the reactions of Apollo and Daphne simultaneously, thus understanding the narrative of the story in a single instant, without the need to move position.
-However, the sculpture was later moved to the middle of the room.
+While the sculpture may be appreciated from multiple angles, it was designed with a front side and a back side.
+Bernini planned for it to be viewed slightly from the right, where the work would have been visible from the doorway where it was located.
+Viewing the sculpture from this angle allowed the observer to see the reactions of Apollo and Daphne simultaneously, and thus to understand the narrative of the story in a single instant, without the need to move position.

+When viewed from the left, neither face and little of Daphne's body is visible.
+Instead, we see a tangle of hair and we can readily see the structural braces that Bernini built into the sculpture: "the carefully designed solid, interlinking forms that connect and support one another."
+From the right side, however, many details seem to be "impossibly light and fragile."
+Ultimately, however, the sculpture was moved to the middle of the room, where it can be seen from all angles.

 Like Bernini's 1622 sculpture The Rape of Proserpina, Apollo and Daphne has a cartouche with a moral aphorism by Pope Urban VIII.
 Attributing Christian moral value to a pagan subject was a way of justifying the statue's presence in the Borghese villa.

 Iconography

 When Phoebus (Apollo), fated by Cupid's love-exciting arrow, sees Daphne, the maiden daughter of Peneus, a river god, he is filled with wonder at her beauty and consumed by desire.
 But Daphne has been fated by Cupid's love-repelling arrow and denies the love of men.
 As the Nymph flees he relentlessly chases her—boasting, pleading, and promising everything.
 When her strength is finally spent she prays to her father Peneus:

 Yet Phoebus lost none of his passion for Daphne: